-Title: Apply Applying solid plaster to complex internal surfaces in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 continued Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to applying solid plaster to complex internal surfaces, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
-Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
-4 Select the required of and quality of resourthe methods of work ces for Select resources associated with own work in relation to materials, tools and equipment. apply solid plaster to complex internal sur 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - backing coat and finishing plasters, sand, lime, cement and additives - beads and trims, scrim and tapes - expanded metal lath (EML), timber lath - clean water - hand tools, portable power tools and ancillary equipment 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
+Title: Applying solid plaster to complex internal surfaces in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 continued 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to applying solid plaster to complex internal surfaces, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
+3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
+4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, tools and equipment. apply solid plaster to complex internal surfaces.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: backing coat and finishing plasters, sand, lime, cement and additives beads and trims, scrim and tapes expanded metal lath (EML), timber lath clean water hand tools, portable power tools and ancillary equipment 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
-Describe how to calculate quantity, length, area and wastage associated with the method/procedure to apply solid plaster to complex internal surfaces.
+4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to apply solid plaster to complex internal surfaces.